PARTLYDECENT/Ordinary-Defense-2/readmes and spine/README.md

 -   `tentacle_orb.js`: Defines the `TentacleOrb` class, a special type of enemy with unique behaviors.
 -   `test.html`: An HTML file for testing purposes.
 -   `ufo.js`: Defines the `UFO` class, another special enemy type.
--   `weather.js`: Implements the `EnhancedWeatherSystem` for rain effects.
--   `weather2.js`: Implements a more complex `SimpleWeatherSystem` with a variety of spectacular weather effects.
+-   `weather.js`: Implements a comprehensive weather system with a variety of spectacular weather effects.

 ### `assets/` Directory